carmavals/mapping-with-processing/README.md

 This is a sketch for mapping images using Processing.
 So far, you will need the code, a folder named "data" and your images inside that folder.
 In this code I am using the P2D method.
+Is you press the "enter" key the red circles dissapear and if you press them again, they come back.